 - Place the wrapped loaf on a baking tray and bake for 90 minutes.
 Once done, it should feel firm.
 Refrigerate overnight.

-- Cut the seitan loaf in half.
+- Make the Gravy: Cut the seitan loaf in half.
 Put 1 half away and thinly slice the other half.
-Make these slices as thin as possible and don’t worry about them all being the same length.
+Make these slices as thin as possible and don't worry about them all being the same length.
 Set aside.

 - Mince the onion.
 Place in large pan over medium heat with a pinch of salt.
 Cook onions until brown and caramelized, about 20-25 minutes.
 Add water as needed to prevent burning.